sujunhao/RENET2/README.md

 renet2 --help
 ```

-## Download Data and Trained Model
+## Download Data and Trained Models

 Download all required files

+All data and models are available at this link: [http://www.bio8.cs.hku.hk/RENET2/renet2_data_models.tar.gz](http://www.bio8.cs.hku.hk/RENET2/renet2_data_models.tar.gz), please using the following scripts to download data for RENET2.

 ```
 ### if RENET2 is installed from Bioconda